Newport Beach Neck & Back Pain Treatment

 - Spinal stenosis

 How Is Neck and Back Pain Treated?

 The treatment of back pain depends on the cause of your pain.
-At the Regenerative Institute of Newport Beach, we offer a variety of treatment options.
+The neck and back pain doctor at the Regenerative Institute of Newport Beach offers a variety of treatment options.

 Treatment options include:

 - Physical therapy – Physical therapy helps strengthen the muscles that support your neck and back.
 The physical therapist will work with you to improve mobility and flexibility of the spine.
 Pain relief measures include cold and heat therapy, electrical stimulation, and massage.

 - Medications – Dr. Khyber Zaffarkhan may prescribe prescription-strength medications for relief of pain and/or inflammation.
 Other medications include antidepressants, anticonvulsants, and topical creams, which reduce the sensation of pain.

 - Non-surgical spinal manipulation – Dr. Z is highly trained in non-surgical spinal manipulation and mobilization using his hands.
 This type of therapy involves adjustments, manipulation, and massage of the back and neck to improve pain.

 - Nerve blocks – To block pain from specific areas of the body, this approach involves injecting long-lasting anesthetics, with or without steroids, near the nerve root.
 Nerve blocks have an 80% success rate, based on clinical studies.

 - Epidural steroid injection (ESI) – For immediate, short-term pain relief, Dr. Z can inject a corticosteroid, with or without an anesthetic agent, in the epidural space (right outside the spinal cord).